-Increase budget to deliver the projects we need excluding water meters as leak detectors
+Increase budget to deliver the projects we need excluding universal water metering for leak detection

 You'll see both option 1 and 2 include water meters.
 We are proposing these for the purpose of detecting leaks and further reducing water losses.
 Our district is short on water, and we currently lose between 300 to 500 litres per connection per day which is putting unnecessary pressure on our water infrastructure.